northsack/F24_Team2_FormulaSAE/Reports/Conceptual Design.md

 The motor is a critical component of the electric powertrain, responsible for converting electrical energy into mechanical power to drive the vehicle.
 A breakdown of its requirements and operation is as follows:

-1. Power Output
+a.
+Power Output

 The electric motor shall provide a power output comparable to Tennessee Tech Motorsports' internal combustion engine (ICE) vehicle, which produces 52 horsepower and 55 ft-lbs of torque.
 The electric powertrain must meet or exceed these performance levels to ensure competitive performance in Formula SAE events.

-2. Endurance
+b.
+Endurance

 The motor and powertrain must be capable of operating for at least one hour without needing to recharge.
 This is essential for completing the Formula SAE endurance event, a key part of the competition.

-3. Top Speed
+c.
+Top Speed

 The motor shall be able to propel the vehicle to a top speed of 60 miles per hour, ensuring the vehicle can meet the speed demands of the competition.

-4. Safety and Shutdown System
+d.
+Safety and Shutdown System

 The motor must be integrated into the vehicle’s shutdown system, which ensures the safety of the driver, team, and vehicle.
 This system links various safety components in series, and a fault in any component will result in a complete power shutdown, preventing unsafe conditions.
 The shutdown system is essential for complying with Formula SAE safety regulations.

-5. Tractive System Active Light
+e.
+Tractive System Active Light

 The motor and tractive system must include a Tractive System Active Light, which illuminates when the system is powered on, alerting team members and safety officials to the operational status of the vehicle.